 In addition to the panic button that immediately links to the University’s police department, Binghamton is hoping eventually to include a 4-1-1 feature that will give users a direct line to the campus information center.
 “We plan to configure the 2N intercoms into our Axis audio server so we can push out messages to the device speakers just like we do with all the other speakers we’ve integrated into our campus-wide security solution,” explained Chris Kelly, Binghamton University’s Physical Security Technician.

 What will be the impact of COVID-19?

-The COVID-19 pandemic is only likely to intensify the interest in comprehensive access control solutions like the one which is being built for Binghamton University.
+The COVID-19 pandemic is only likely to intensify the interest in comprehensive IP access control systems solutions like the one which is being built for Binghamton University.
 It is the perfect illustration of why 2N uses an open protocol and develops products which can be integrated with those of other companies, and of why partnerships like the one 2N has with Genetec are so important for meeting customer needs.

 Do you have a higher education project where a similar solution would bring real benefits?